All nominees must have a current ENA membership in good standing and holds a valid RN CT license with no restrictions

 Evaluation criteria: Presently serving in a nursing management position.
-Demonstrates outstanding management skills.
-Demonstrates strong support for the staff that he/she manages and exhibits a concern for the advancement of the nursing profession.
+Demonstrates management skills with a strong support for the staff that he/she manages or supports while exhibiting a concern for the advancement of the emergency nursing profession.

-This award honors a nurse who has exemplified outstanding nursing practice as demonstrated through clinical skills, care and compassion.
+This award honors a nurse who has exemplified outstanding nursing practice as demonstrated through clinical skills, care, and compassion.
 This nurse performs beyond job requirements in delivering quality patient care.

-This award honors a nurse who has made significant contributions to the education of colleagues, EMS personnel and other families.Evaluation criteria: Demonstrates educational expertise in emergency nursing or EMS.
-Serves as a mentor, preceptor or instructor and as a role model for others.
-Participates as a lecturer at educational meetings and or publishes in a nursing journal, textbook or newsletter.
+Evaluation criteria: demonstrates educational expertise in emergency nursing, EMS, other health care disciplines and / or community partners.
+Serves as a mentor, preceptor, or instructor and as a role model for others.
+This can include as a lecturer at educational meetings and / or publishes in a nursing journal, textbook, or newsletter.

 Nominations should be submitted to the CTENA President, Heather Deming at email@example.com, by September 30.
 Write a short description of how the nominee meets the criteria listed in the awards above.
 A majority vote of the CTENA board members will decide the award recipients.
 These awards are given during the ASCEND symposium each fall.